sagi-z/BackgroundSubtractorCNT/docs/about.md

 * BackgroundSubtractorCNT is a drop in replacement API for the background subtraction solutions supplied with OpenCV 3.1.0 and above.
 * It is much **faster** than any other background subtraction solutions in OpenCV (without NVidia CUDA) on low spec hardware.
+* It has both a C++ API and a python API.
+* A drop in replacement means you simply change a single line of your code to get this amazing speed improvement.

 How much faster is it?
 =====================